chenyuanwu/FlexChain/README.md

-# legochain
+# FlexChain

 ## Hardware Requirements
-At least 3 r320 instances on CloudLab.
+At least 3 c6220 instances on CloudLab.

 ## Software Dependencies
 - Ubuntu 18.04 or later versions